 The entries here are logged at the exact moment when/if any of our locations encounters an issue trying to verify if your monitored target is Online.

-The errors in the Location Fail Log should help you debug the issue that your monitored target was having, at the time it failed.
+The errors in the Location Fail Log can provide all the insight that you need to help you debug the issue which your monitored target was having at the time it failed.

 Accessing the Location Fail Log is quite simple, and it can be done from two different places:

 1) from your Uptime Monitors dashboard

 2) from the Uptime Report page of any of your uptime monitor, under the details of any of your detected downtimes

 This will open the modal pop-up containing the Location Fail Log for the selected Uptime Monitor, which will look something like this:

 When accessing the Location Fail Log from your Uptime Monitors dashboard, the log loads the most recent detected fails ordered chronologically descending, while if you load the log from the Uptime Report page of an Uptime Monitor, the log will automatically load errors chronologically close to the downtime from which you have opened the log from.